 Module One - Intuition, Intention & motivation

-Learn to question your motivation and refine your intentions to prevent self-sabotage
+• Learn to question your motivations and refine your intentions in order to reduce self-sabotage and increase self-awareness.

 intuition is your inner tutor

 As the name suggests your INNER TUTOR is that ‘inside person’ that gathers and learns from the mental, physical and spiritual energies permeating through all of your senses.
-It’s job is to make sense of this incoming energy and information so as to guide you appropriately.
-A deeper connection to your inner tutor often grows as you continue through the modules of this course.
+It’s job is to make sense of this incoming energy and information so as to guide you using spiritual intelligence.
+A deeper connection to, and understanding of, your inner tutor can grow as you continue through the modules of this course.
 The more you progress the more you will sense a shift in relationship between you and your ‘inside person’.
-Trust grows and shift happens unconsciously as the validation you receive solidifies your belief.
+Trust grows and shift happens as the validation you receive solidifies your belief.

 Intentions bend reality